 After fermentation, there still remain some chunks and lumps.
 Hence, it is necessary to thoroughly filter the liquid to ensure that the only thing left is the liquid.
 After several sifting, it is then subjected to high heat for sterilization.
 Once the liquid has cooled down, it can then be bottled and ready for consumption.

 Today, there are many commercial manufacturers of soy sauce.
 Since 6 months can hinder high volume production, companies use machineries which speed up the process.
 The use of modern equipment results to non-brewed sauce.
 Although the taste and color may be achieved too, the commercially manufactured ones may have a bit harsher flavor and the aroma has a slightly acidic tinge.
 However, there are also manufacturers who have been in the business for years and have formulated a way to neutralize the sauce that they produce.
+This soy sauce recipe tells you the step-by-step procedure on how to make soy sauce.

 The main reason why many dishes can not be perfected without soy sauce is because nothing else can give the same flavor enhancement that it can bring.
 Although it is predominantly salty, it has the perfect combination of sweetness, bitterness and a little sourness.
 This rich taste is also referred to as umami, especially in Asian countries.
 It is the key in balancing out the taste of dishes and magically turns bland food into really sumptuous ones.